ExtendRealityLtd/Tilia.Indicators.SpatialTargets.Unity/Documentation/API/SpatialTarget.md

 #### Deselect(Boolean)

-Deselects this [SpatialTarget] if it is in a selected state.
+De-selects this [SpatialTarget] if it is in a selected state.

 ##### Declaration